dataluscorp/browser/js/src/doc/Debugger/Debugger.Memory.md

 behaviors, as long as it is done in a way that helps developers make decisions about their own code.

-This section covers some areas where Firefox's actual behavior deviates from what one might expect from the specified behavior of the web platform.
+This section covers some areas where Datalus's actual behavior deviates from what one might expect from the specified behavior of the web platform.